praekeltfoundation/ways-of-working/docs/tools.rst

 Puppet
 ------

-We try an automate as much as possible, this includes our hosting environment.
+We try and automate as much as possible, this includes our hosting environment.
 You will need to give us your SSH key so we can provision a machine for your project.
 Generally you will be given access to a machine that is to be used for QA_.
 Since our DevOps team do the production deployments, and you will